 There’s not necessarily an immediate, everyday benefit (other than a conversational icebreaker).
 But holding your breath can save your life in certain situations, like if you fall off a boat.

 The record for holding your breath may be hard to top.
-According to Guinness World Records, Aleix Segura Vendrell of Barcelona, Spain, set the bar high at 24 minutes and 3 seconds in February 2016.
+According to Guinness World Records, Budimir Šobat of Sisak, Croatia, set the bar high at 24 minutes and 37.36 seconds in March 2021.

 Let’s get into what’s happening in your body when you hold your breath, what possible side effects can happen if you don’t do it right, and what benefits you can get out of holding your breath longer.

 Here’s what happens to your body when you hold your breath.
 The times are approximate:

 - 0:00 to 0:30.
 You might feel relaxed as you close your eyes and tune out the world around you.